umbraco/umbraco.webservices/README.md

 This version has been secured so it is once again safe to use.

 After building the project, you'll find the necessary files in the /Release folder of this project.
 Copy the two folders to the root of your Umbraco site and you should be good to go.

+The webservices project has been **discontinued** and will not receive further updates.
+We've switched to using superior WebAPI endpoints in the core of Umbraco.